ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 Check the behaviour of the program using `dune exec funkt < dune`.

-### Dependency Injection
+**Dependency Injection**

+[Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) is a way to parametrize over a dependency.

-This is a dependency injection refactoring of the module `IterPrint`.
+Here is a refactoring of the module `IterPrint` to make of this technique.

 **`iterPrint.ml`**
 ```ocaml